karljj1/UxmlSerializedDataBlogPost/README.md

 - We've introduced the requirement to mark the class as **partial** (details on this coming up).
 - Each attribute now only requires the [UxmlAttribute](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlAttributeAttribute.html) attribute – no more **UxmlTraits**.
 - The attribute name is automatically derived from the property name, although you can also specify a custom name within the attribute arguments.
-- Default values are now directly assigned to the field.

 In both the above examples the UXML is the same: